MystenLabs/sui/external-crates/move/documentation/book/src/equality.md

 ### Automatic Borrowing

-Starting in Move 2024 edition, the `==` and `!=` operators will automatically borrow their operands if one of the operands is a reference and the other is not.
-This means that the following code will work without any errors
+Starting in Move 2024 edition, the `==` and `!=` operators automatically borrow their operands if one of the operands is a reference and the other is not.
+This means that the following code works without any errors:

 ```move
 let r = &0;